-The Toft Gate lime kiln, located near the car park is also worth visiting, to see the abandoned kilns and workings.
+Near the car park, the Toft Gate lime kiln is also interesting to visit to see the abandoned kilns and workings.

 The nearest town is the pretty Pateley Bridge.
 Try The Old Granary Tea Shop for afternoon tea or pop into a proper British pub for a great pub meal.
 The Royal Oak and the Yorke Arms serve tasty food, but watch out for the massive “Yorkshire portions”!

-Top tip: Pick up a takeaway pizza from Olley’s in Pateley and head over to Brimham Rocks to watch the sunset!
+Top tip: Pick up a takeaway pizza from Olley’s in Pateley Bridge and head over to nearby Brimham Rocks to watch the sunset!

 Places to Stay in Pateley Bridge and Nidderdale

-Pin for Later – A Trip to Coldstones Cut.
-Britain’s Biggest Artwork
+Pin for Later – How to Visit Coldstones Cut

 Have you been to Yorkshire?
 Did you visit the Coldstones Cut?
 Did you know it existed before you read this post?
-I’d love to get your thoughts about this post and to hear about your trips to Yorkshire too.
+I’d love to hear your thoughts about this post and also about your trips to Yorkshire